ericlw/WoWoViewPager/README.md

                               when swiping from page to page + 1

- * @param fromX               The starting horizontal position of this view relative to its left position, in pixels.
+ * @param fromX               The starting horizontal position of this view relative to its left position, in pixels

- * @param fromY               The starting vertical position of this view relative to its top position, in pixels.
+ * @param fromY               The starting vertical position of this view relative to its top position, in pixels

- * @param targetX             The ending horizontal position of this view relative to its left position, in pixels.
+ * @param targetX             The ending horizontal position of this view relative to its left position, in pixels

- * @param targetY             The ending vertical position of this view relative to its top position, in pixels.
+ * @param targetY             The ending vertical position of this view relative to its top position, in pixels

- * @param easeType            Ease type, please check the ease type section.
+ * @param easeType            Ease type, please check the ease type section

- * @param useSameEaseTypeBack Whether use the same ease type to back.
+ * @param useSameEaseTypeBack Whether use the same ease type to back */
- */
 ViewAnimation animation = new ViewAnimation(findViewById(R.id.test));
 animation.addPageAnimaition(new WoWoTranslationAnimation(